-Resigning with a view to claiming constructive dismissal is a very high risk strategy that should only ever be considered after careful thought and after taking legal advice from the NEU.
-You can read about some of the risks below.
+Resigning with a view to claiming constructive dismissal is a high-risk strategy that should only be considered after careful thought and after taking legal advice from the NEU.

-Every case is different and depends on its facts and evidence, but here are a few examples of the kinds of employer behaviour that have been relied on by employees to support a constructive dismissal claim:
+Every case is different but here are a few examples of constructive dismissal claims:

 - engaging in serious bullying or harassment